shabegom/buttons/README.md

 - **Calculate:** Write the math equation
 - **Prepend Template:** Choose the Template to prepend
 - **Append Template:** Choose the Template to append
+- **Add Template at Line:** Coose the template and write the line you would like it inserted at
 - **New Note From Template:** Choose the Template, Write the name of the new note, Choose wether the new note should open in a split pane
 - **Swap:** Write the button-block-ids of the Buttons the Swap Button will be on each click `[id1, id2]` (for more information on Swap Buttons, see below)